-The alpaca factsheet
+The alpaca profile

 Due to their natural habitat, alpacas are often exposed to extreme environmental conditions and high temperature fluctuations.